Globaltronic/wiipiido-docs/docs/getting-started.md

     ![Connect FTDI](img/connect_ftdi.png)

     In this example, we can see that a port was connected to the **ttyUSB0** port.
-    As such, in this case, the picocom command would be `picocom -b 115200 /dev/ttyUSB0`.
+    As such, in this case, the picocom command would be `#!bash picocom -b 115200 /dev/ttyUSB0`.

 In Windows, [Putty](https://putty.org) can be used for this effect as well.